Dawa Life Sciences: Pharmaceuticals

 Dawa Limited, established as Dawa Pharmaceuticals Ltd. in 1974, was at the forefront of pharmaceutical manufacturing in East and Central Africa and made products under contract for the UK’s Beecham Pharmaceuticals which is now known as GSK.
 It was bought by Medisel Kenya Limited in 2004 as a strategy to grow and enhance the pharmaceutical industry in Kenya and then renamed Dawa Limited.

 It has since grown and acquired a significant presence across African continent with commercial operations in more than eight countries in the sub-Saharan Africa.
 It is now one of the largest pharmaceutical manufacturers in the region and offers a wide range of pharmaceutical products.
 It had less than 50 personnel in October 2004 and has steadily grown to a staff of mire than 450 employees in 2021.

-The pharmaceutical division's mission is to enable universal healthcare in the markets they operate in by ensuring access to affordable, high-quality pharmaceuticals.
-The division focuses on providing generics in the therapeutic areas of infectious diseases, cardiology, neurology, gastroenterology, and endocrinology.
-The fully integrated supply chain manages the network of manufacturing and delivery geared towards offering a supply of affordable, high-quality pharmaceuticals across Africa.
+The pharmaceutical division focuses on providing generics in the therapeutic areas of infectious diseases, cardiology, neurology, gastroenterology, and endocrinology.
 Each year, Dawa Life Sciences Pharmaceuticals Division provides over 100 million treatments across 25 markets on the African continent.

 Animal health

-Animals continue to form an essential part of the society.
 Dawa Life Sciences Animal Health division concentrates on marketing products focused on livestock and companion animals.
 The dedicated facility can produce liquids, sachets, boluses, premixes, and external preparations for Animal Health.

-Chemicals

-High yielding harvests and clean water are critical to achieving a better quality of life for all.
-To that end, Dawa Life Sciences Chemicals division focuses on the manufacture and distribution of various fertilizers, water purification chemicals and other industrial chemicals.
-At the heart of the chemical's facility is a sulphuric acid plant, surrounded by our compound fertilizer and aluminum sulphate plants.
-These manufacturing capabilities are integrated into a distribution network across markets in Africa to ensure the chemical's products are always available.

 Operations

 Dawa Life Sciences is a leading manufacturer and marketer in Kenya.
 It is expanding its scope of operation to become a global manufacturer while meeting various market demands.
 It has already an established a high-end manufacturing facility for penicillin products.
 It is planning to establish another new facility by investing US$290 mn to cater the need of growing business demands.
 It has business operations in Kenya, Uganda, Rwanda, Burundi, Zambia, Malawi, Ivory Coast, Democratic Republic of the Congo and South Sudan.

+In 2023, Dawa Life Sciences disposed of its interest in KEL Chemicals as part of a strategic realignment of its core business operations.

 Ownership

-The shares of stock of Dawa Life Sciences Pharmaceuticals, Animal Health and Chemicals Divisions are privately owned; it belongs to Dawa Life Sciences.
+The shares of stock of Dawa Life Sciences Pharmaceuticals and Animal Health Divisions are privately owned; belonging to Dawa Life Sciences.